Mapping Your Flash to HTML5 Conversion

 Does Audio and Video Need an Upgrade?

-When you’re in the process of converting to HTML5, you should also evaluate the media in your courses.
+When you’re in the process of converting to Flash course to HTML5, you should also evaluate the media in your courses.
 Is the information in your video outdated?
 Do audio segments portray dated methodologies?
 Are the stock photos obviously dated?
 Now is the perfect time to invest in a change.
 This technology update provides the best time to update media to reflect new branding, policy and procedure.

 When considering these updates, don’t forget about virtual reality.
 From Google Cardboard to Oculus Rift, there are virtual reality options available for all budgets.
 Only 11% of the population has donned a virtual reality headgear, but 91% feel positive about the potential experience when given information about the platform.
 This technology is still evolving, but it represents all kinds of untapped potential.